lobneroO/PersonalRunningOrderTool/README.md

       `axis_bl.set_ylim(27.3, 10.9)`
   Change these limits to what you need.
 Note that a wrap around for the clock is not yet supported, so if a band plays from 23:00 to 1:00, your limit would be at 25 rather than 1 (though it is advisable to add a bit of a margin, e.g. 25.3).

-- _The program creates .png image files of every date_

-  Yes, this is currently intended behaviour, since I do not yet know which format would be the best to output.
-  It will use the name you use for the .pdf file and the same directory as well.

-- _Special characters don't work_

-  This will be fixed in the next version.
-You can simply use a utf-8 encoding when reading in the .csv line up file.

-- _A clashing between two bands is not recognized_

-  This can happen, if one band is playing late on one day and the other band starts during that time, but ends on the next day (i.e. after midnight).
-  This will be fixed in the next version.

-- _The pdf file is saved without an extension_

-  You can manually add it, when saving.
-This will be fixed in the next version.